nunntom/elm-ui-select/README.md

 ## Limitations

 There are issues when the input is placed within a parent element that has overflow scroll or auto: the dropdown may be clipped by the parent.
 This can be overcome by adding `Element.htmlAttribute (Html.Attribute.style "position" "fixed")` as an attribute to the menu, but if the parent also has a transform applied, it gets clipped again.
-This means any parent with e.g. Element.scrollBarY + Element.moveDown can cause issues.
+This means any parent with e.g. Element.scrollBarY + Element.moveDown/moveLeft etc. can cause issues.
 This is due to [a feature of the current CSS spec](https://bugs.chromium.org/p/chromium/issues/detail?id=20574).